ACCORD-NWP/AccordDaTools/doc/src/dfs.md

 where:
 - ``\mathbf{K}`` is the Kalman gain matrix, which represents how much weight is given to the observations in the assimilation process.
 - ``\mathbf{H}`` is the observation operator, which maps the model state variables to the observed variables.
+- ''H \mathbf{x}_a'' is the analysis mapped to observation space,
+- ''y_i'' is the i-th observation,

 ### Interpretation
 1. **Information Content**: DFS indicates how much the observations have influenced the analysis.
 A higher DFS means that the observations have a significant impact on the analysis, providing more information.